-Both of us have always rented because we've basically been in school our whole lives.
 But it seems like we spend more and more time on Zillow looking at homes every year.
-So naturally we always ask ourselves is it better to rent or buy a home.
+You know what I'm talking about.
+You are watching tv at night and then you open your phone or computer to see how much your dream would cost.
+Naturally, I've always ask myself: is it better to rent or buy a home?

 When it comes to buying vs. renting a house, there is always a passionate debate about which is the best financial move.
 Both sides have valid points, so it can be confusing.
 In truth the answer depends on a lot of factors.
 And recent changes in the tax law have also made owning a home less financially advantageous, so knowing if it's better to rent or buy isn't getting any easier.